 See, I had a slight epiphany while at the flea market.
 Let me explain.
 It’s completely my fault.
 I hindered Ashley by telling her she had to use my bed frame and pushed her to use my nightstands as well.
 Not that there’s anything wrong with shopping the house, but I also gave her a tight budget to stay within.
 In hindsight, I should have done one or the other.
 She told me upfront not to be so matchy-matchy with the look I was going after.
 Break things up.
 To find a dynamite dresser and possibly nightstands.
 She really wanted me to have that new amazing room experience.
-Which as you can see here, it’s happening.
+As you can see here, it’s happening.

 I sort of poo-poo’d her comments at the time.
 I mean, I’m House Of Hipsters right?
 I totally know what I’m doing….umm, ya, not so much.
 Seriously, leave it to the experts.
 Listen to them!
 THEY know what they’re doing.
 I still didn’t have the dresser, but maybe I would feel differently after its arrival.
 The dresser Ashley chose was on Etsy, and it was pure perfection and totally reasonably priced.
 Drawers on one side, doors on the other.
 Beaming with personality.
 BUT, the shipping was as much as the dresser itself.
 So, I started to make some calls.
 I was a thrifting queen.
 I could totally do this.
 I went on my Mid-Century Modern Chicago Facebook page.
 Attended some estate sales.
 The search was on for a local piece.
-Finally, Shark Gravy came through with the win.
+Finally, a local vintage shop in Chicago came through with the win.
 Jen and I found it after a late-night party with wine and Craigslist during her visit.

 When I moved the existing bed and nightstands in the room, Ashley’s words rang true.
 I had more or less moved my old master bedroom into my guest room.
 My heart sunk.
 Hmmm.
 That was dumb of me.
 Now what.
 I decided to sit on it until all the new bedding and remaining items arrived.
 The Boy hung the artwork, curtains, and pendant last week…yep, I wasn’t sold, and it was ALL my fault.
 My plan was to go back to Ashley this week, my head hung low and say help, I need new nightstands.
 Girl, you were right.
 Soooooo right!
 Please fix the matchy-matchy woes of my ways.